johnhunter/oo/README.md

 	// dog.energy is 0

 So we can mixin properties and behaviour at run time.
-These are all instance properties (although the methods are actually references to the `coastDweller` object).
+These are all instance properties (although the methods are actually references to the `coastDweller` object properties).

 ### Inheritance ###